Fluid Creativity through Expressive Painting & Butoh

 Solo/ private accommodation for solo travellers or couples

-Find your own accommodation but participate in all activities below except accommodation.
+Independent participation: find your own accommodation and participate in all activities.

-Wednesday we take a break and we explore the island of Aegina.
+Day Trip: On Wednesday we take a break to integrate what we have been doing and to explore the island of Aegina.
 We visit chosen locations and we spend the day in nature followed by lunch.

 How to get to Aegina?